Indomitable/fluent-iter/README.md

 - union: Produce a union of two iterables where the result is distinct values from both.
 - intersect: Return an intersection of two iterables where the result is distinct values.
 - difference: Return elements from the first iterable that are not in the second.
 Only distinct values are returned.
-- except: Return elements from the first iterable that are not in the second.
-(TODO)
 - symmetricDifference: Return a symmetric difference ( distinct values except intersection ) of two iterables where the result is distinct values.

 Aggregators: